Critical first steps in emergency media management: what to do and when

 - Arrange journalist visits to CARE sites.
 If a journalist visits a CARE site, have a CARE staff member and preferably the Emergency Communications Officer with the journalist at all times.
 Provide logistical support to journalists when possible.

-- Assessment of media demand on country office and whether LM Executive Management Team member or CEG leader is needed for reinforcement, to do media interviews and take pressure off CO spokespeople.
+- Assessment of media demand on Country Office and whether LM Executive Management Team member or other leader is needed for reinforcement, to do media interviews and take pressure off CO spokespeople.

 - Be aware of the domestic media reactions to CARE’s presence in the emergency.
 Work with the CO Communications Officer (if available) to liaise with domestic media.